Chronology

 July 1–August 9, 1940

 Attends Reginald Marsh’s painting class at the Art Students League.
-Learns to paint directly from the model.
 Studies anatomical drawing and Renaissance techniques such as glazing and underpainting, which he applies to quotidian subjects.
-Later recalls Marsh adding musculature and the like to his paintings.
+Later, recalls Marsh adding musculature to his paintings.
 Feeling that Marsh’s paintings have a "brassy … very commercial" quality, is ultimately dissatisfied with the course’s insistence on technique over process.5Oral history interview with Roy Lichtenstein, November 15, 1963–January 15, 1964.
 Archives of American Art, Smithsonian Institution.
 [Conducted by Richard Baker Brown.]
 In most paintings from the time, strives for exact representation of model.

 September 23, 1940